 Working with SObjects

 SObject is the base class for Salesforce object models.
-It provides a Pythonic interface for working with Salesforce records.
+It provides a Pythonic interface for working with Salesforce records, mapping field types to native Python types and exposing module-level CRUD helpers in sf_toolkit.io.

 Defining SObjects